 Aleks also has an active pro bono practice, dedicating significant time to representing low-income families in St. Louis, victims of domestic violence, and indigent clients with a variety of legal issues in state and federal court.
 Prior to joining the firm, Aleks worked at the U.S. Department of Education, Office of the General Counsel in Washington, D.C. and the International Criminal Tribunal for the former Yugoslavia in Den Haag, Netherlands.

 Aleks is a member of Husch Blackwell’s Recruiting Committee.
-She is also a co-founder of the firm’s K-12 Legal Insights Blog and an editor for the firm’s Higher Education Legal Insights Blog.
+She is also a co-founder of the firm’s K-12 Legal Insights Blog.